 John Nichols, a pioneering political blogger, has written the Beat since 1999.
 His posts have been circulated internationally, quoted in numerous books and mentioned in debates on the floor of Congress.

-Nichols writes about politics for The Nation magazine as its Washington correspondent.
+Nichols writes about politics for The Nation magazine as its National Affairs Correspondent.
 He is a contributing writer for The Progressive and In These Times and the associate editor of the Capital Times, the daily newspaper in Madison, Wisconsin.
 His articles have appeared in the New York Times, Chicago Tribune and dozens of other newspapers.

 Nichols is a frequent guest on radio and television programs as a commentator on politics and media issues.
 He was featured in Robert Greenwald’s documentary, “Outfoxed,” and in the documentaries Joan Sekler’s “Unprecedented,” Matt Kohn’s “Call It Democracy” and Robert Pappas’s “Orwell Rolls in his Grave.”
 The keynote speaker at the 2004 Congress of the International Federation of Journalists in Athens, Nichols has been a featured presenter at conventions, conferences and public forums on media issues sponsored by the Federal Communications Commission, the Congressional Progressive Caucus, Consumers International, the Future of Music Coalition, the AFL-CIO, the Rainbow/PUSH Coalition, the Newspaper Guild [CWA] and dozens of other organizations.